jcaracciolo/SIA-ITBA/README.md

 # SIA-ITBA
 Cursada 2018 SIA - GRUPO 1

+# Informed search
+ To play the game go to https://jayisgames.com/games/lightforce/games/chainreaction.php

+## Import project with maven, after that everything should work.
+Make sure to have Kotlin plugin installed

+## Generate a board
+	Go to chainReaction -> utils -> BoardGenerator
+	Look for the main function and change the parameters above Run the main function and look for the file at the path

+## Run a board
+	Go to engine -> Main
+	Pick a searcher
+	Pick an heuristic if the searcher needs it
+	Run the main function inside (Make sure to change the searcher)

+## Run with graphic interface
+	Go to chainReaction -> utils -> ui -> Drawer
+	Pick a searcher
+	Pick an heuristic if the searcher needs it
+	Run the main function inside
+	Disclaimer (Only max of 7 shapes are supported as of yet)

+## Generate a Jar
+	`mvn clean package`

+# Neural Network

 The Neural Network amlgorithm is inside the path `Redes Neuronales/TP1.2/`.
 Make sure you are inside that folder when running the commands.